Clinical Trials (PDQ®)

 - Adult women (≥ 18 years of age) with metastatic or locally advanced breast cancer not amenable to curative treatment by surgery or radiotherapy.

 - Histological or cytological confirmation of estrogen-receptor positive (ER+) breast cancer

 - Disease refractory to non steroidal aromatase inhibitors (NSAI),

-- Patients must have at least one lesion that can be accurately measured or bone lesions in the absence of measurable disease
+- Patients must have at least one lesion that can be accurately measured or bone lesions in the absence of measurable disease as defined above.

 - HER2-overexpressing patients

 - Patients with only non-measurable lesions other than bone metastasis (e.g. pleural effusion, ascites etc.).

 - Patients who received more than one chemotherapy line for Advanced Breast Cancer.

 - Previous treatment with exemestane or mTOR inhibitors.